JoakimSoderberg/catcierge/README.md

 Background
 ----------
-The Catsnatch project came about to solve the problem of our cat having the nasty habit of delivering "gifts" to us through our cat door in the form of dead, or partly dead / fully alive rodents or birds.
+The Catcierge project came about to solve the problem of our cat having the nasty habit of delivering "gifts" to us through our cat door in the form of dead, or partly dead / fully alive rodents or birds.